DanYev/cgtools/docs/source/why.rst

 Accelerated C- and CUDA routines
 --------------------------------

 - **Process terabytes of data like WHOOOOSH:**

-  Just look at this massive performance gain comparing to the standard python and numpy.
+  Just look at this massive performance gain compared to standard Python and NumPy.

   .. image:: img/reforge_speedup.png
+     :alt: reForge Speedup Performance
+     :scale: 80 %

   And this is for a medium sized system of only ~1000 residues.
   Imagine processing hundreds or thousands of these.

 For new users
 -------------